Dynamical systems' based neural networks: Universal approximation properties

 We now summarise the results presented in the context of neural networks.
 Suppose that $\|F - \Phi_{f_k}^{h_k} \circ \ldots \circ \Phi_{f_1}^{h_1}\|<\varepsilon $ and that $f_i \approx \tilde{f}_i = X^i_C + X^i_E + \tilde{X}_S^i$ for $i=1,\ldots,k$.
 In~\cref{thm:switch} we have worked with the exact flows of the vector fields.
 However, most of the times these are not available and hence a numerical approximation is needed.
 This is exactly equivalent to applying a splitting numerical integrator (see e.g.~\cite[Chapter 2]{geomBook} or~\cite{mclachlan2002splitting}) to approximate the $h_i$-flow map of $\tilde{f}_i$ (and hence also of $f_i$) and get

 Here we denote with $\Psi^h_f$ a discrete approximation of the exact flow $\Phi^h_f$ and $\mathcal{N}$ is the neural network that approximates the target function $F$.
 Because of~\cref{co:coro} and basic theory of numerical methods for ODEs, $\mathcal{N}$ hence can approximate arbitrarily well $F$ in the norm $\|\cdot\|$.
 We remark that the neural network $\mathcal{N}$ defined in~\cref{eq:nn} does not change the dimensionality of the input point, i.e.\ it is a map from $\mathbb{R}^n$ to itself.
-However, usually Residual Neural Networks allow for dimensionality changes thanks to linear lifting and projection layers.
+However, usually ResNets allow for dimensionality changes thanks to linear lifting and projection layers.
 One can extend all the results presented in this section to the dimensionality changes, where instead of defining the whole network as the composition of discrete flow maps, just the ``dynamical blocks" are characterised in that way, as represented in~\cref{fig:changeDim}.

 Consequently, one can extend the results presented in~\cite{zhang2020approximation}.
-In particular, one can show that by composing flow maps of sphere-preserving and gradient vector fields, generic continuous functions can also be approximated in the sense of~\cref{eq:convOmega}.
-In~\cref{se:expReg} we show some numerical experiments where some unknown dynamical systems and some target functions are approximated starting from the above results.
+In particular, one can show that by composing flow maps of sphere-preserving and gradient vector fields, generic continuous functions can also be approximated in the sense of~\cref{eq:convOmega}, \bl{as long as linear lifting and projection layers are allowed in the network}.
+In~\cref{se:expReg} of the supplementary material we show some numerical experiments where some unknown dynamical systems and some target functions are approximated starting from the above results.
 We now introduce another way to get expressivity results starting from the continuous-in-time interpretation of neural networks.